 - The use of anaesthesia adds to the risk of complications.

-- Also there are risks of infection.
-Hence the care of the wound needs to be ensured to facilitate the healing process.
+- There are risks of infection.
+The care of the wound needs to be ensured, to facilitate the healing process.
 This also means more visits to the hospital for routine check-ups.

-- The recovery period is longer compared to natural child birth.
+- The recovery period is longer as compared to that from natural childbirth.

-- C-sections have a higher mortality rates for both babies and mother.
+- C-sections have a higher mortality rate, for both baby and mother.
 Being put under anaesthesia increases these risks.

-- Since it is not a natural birth, but rather something decided by the surgeon and the parents, the baby may not be prepared to come out of the mother’s womb.
+- Since it is not a natural birth, but is decided by the surgeon and the parents, the baby may not be prepared to come out of the mother’s womb.

 - Choose your health care provider carefully.
-It helps to know the statistics of the number of C-sections by the doctor, his views on both vaginal and C-section childbirth and also the mortality rates, and these details can help with making the choice.
+It helps to know the statistics of the number of C-sections done by the doctor, his/her views on both vaginal and C-section childbirth, and also the mortality rate.
+These details can help with making the choice.

-- Hiring doula who are professionals on pregnancy and childbirth can help with additional assistance during your pregnancy and also give you guidance to induce labour with fewer complications.
+- Hiring doulas who are professionals and experts on pregnancy and childbirth can help with additional assistance during your pregnancy, and also give you guidance to induce labour with fewer complications.

-- Going for birthing classes which teach breathing exercises and give pointers on how to get through labour in a natural manner without any medication is a good idea.
+- Going for birthing classes is a good idea, especially those that teach breathing exercises and give pointers on how to get through labour in a natural manner without any medication.

-- Having a healthy balanced diet and regular exercising increases you chances of being prepared for a vaginal birth.
+- Having a healthy, balanced diet and regular exercise increases your chances of being prepared for a vaginal birth.

-Both these ways of childbirth have their pros and cons, and before making the choice, parents should consider all the factors and consult with their health care provider.
+Both these ways of childbirth have their pros and cons, and before making the choice, parents should consider all the factors, and consult with their health care provider.
 Although natural birth is a less invasive and traditional way, going into labour can be a painful and stressful process.
-Also even after opting for vaginal delivery, there are chances of things not going as per plan and the doctor may have to perform an emergency C-section.
-Natural delivery and C-section are both techniques which have been around for a while and are well tired and tested.
-Eventually, the final decision is for the parents to make after evaluating all the aspects.
+Also, even after opting for vaginal delivery, there are chances of things not going according to plan, and the doctor may have to perform an emergency C-section.
+Natural delivery and C-section are both techniques which have been around for a while, and are well tried and tested.
+Eventually, the final decision is for the parents to make, after evaluating all the aspects.